Valentino Yuel

-Valentino Yuel (born 12 October 1994) is a South Sudanese professional footballer who currently plays as a winger for Hong Kong Premier League club Eastern District.
+Valentino Kuach Yuel (born 12 October 1994) is a professional footballer who plays as a winger.
+Born in Kenya and raised in Australia, he plays for the South Sudan national team.

+Early life

+Valentino Kuach Yuel was born on 12 October 1994 in Kakuma, Kenya, the son of South Sudanese refugees.
+His early years were spent in refugee camps, before his parents were able to migrate to Australia, where they settled in Adelaide, South Australia, along with his six siblings.

+Yuel was 10 years old upon arrival in Adelaide, and was unable to speak English at first, but started attending school in Adelaide and soon became fluent.

+He first played for a local community club, the Plympton Bulldogs, in the southern Adelaide suburb of Plympton Park.

 Club career

+Yuel had his senior debut at the Adelaide Comets aged 16, and then played for a number of teams in NPL South Australia.

 Western United

 Yuel was signed by new club Western United ahead of the 2019–20 A-League.
 He left the club at the end of the 2019–20 season.

 Newcastle Jets

 Following 2.5 months without a club, including a trial period, Yuel joined Newcastle Jets on a two-year contract.

 After not scoring for Western United in 9 appearances for the club, Yuel looked to prove himself in the A-League with Newcastle Jets.
-Yuel started strong, scoring 3 goals in 3 matches, however Yuel was kept to 1 goal in 8 matches as the Newcastle Jets set a club record equaling 6 consecutive losses.
+Yuel started strong, scoring 3 goals in 3 matches, however Yuel was kept to 1 goal in 8 matches as the Newcastle Jets set a club record, equalling 6 consecutive losses.

 Aluminium Arak

-On 7 August 2022, Yuel announced on his Instagram page that he had signed for Aluminium Arak.
+On 7 August 2022, Yuel announced on his Instagram page that he had signed for Aluminium Arak, who play in the Persian Gulf League.
+During his time there, he became caught up in the Mahsa Amini protests for women's rights.